itsgg/itsgg.github.io/_posts/2024-07-01-behavioral-nuggets.md

 ## 18. Spacing Effect

-We remember things better when repeated over time and across environment.s
+We remember things better when repeated over time and across environments.

 ---

 ## 19. Segregation Effect

-Postive experience feel better overall when we spread them out.
+Positive experience feel better overall when we spread them out.

 ---